 Laser

+Lasers are quite common in dentistry.
+Our clinic was one of the first in Auckland to purchase and start using dental lasers.
+At Marina Dentists, our clinicians are specialized in working with dental lasers.
 Lasers used in the dentistry field can be utilized for many different procedures relating to diseases of the teeth, gums, and oral mucosa, in surgical dentistry, implantology, and aesthetic dentistry, as well as during hygiene procedures.
 The advantages of the laser have already been seen by not only dentists but also by many patients.
+At Marina Dentists, we use lasers for the following procedures:

 - Cutting the frenulum of the tongue, and upper and lower lip.